Festivals & Events

-There is a band playing drums and flutes, and Imperial soldiers on the march
+There are a band playing drums and flutes and Imperial soldiers on the march

 It takes around two hours to watch the parade pass by

-The procession travels from Kyoto's Imperial Palace to Heian Jingu, which is around 4.6 kilometers away
+The procession travels from Kyoto's Imperial Palace to Heian-jingu Shrine, around 4.6 kilometers away

 Early birds can buy tickets in advance from a convenience store for priority seating and get the best view of this unique journey through Japanese history.